-If a student requests a retroactive disability related accommodation(s), they will be asked to meet with a counsellor to review the request and provide supporting documentation.
-The decision to grant a student's request for the accommodation will be determined on a case-by-case basis through consultation with Counselling, involved professor(s) and other academic staff and/or areas of the College as required.
+3.3) If the student is requesting retroactive accommodation(s), the student will provide documentation to Counselling Services for review.
+The decision to grant a student's request for a retroactive accommodation will be determined on a case-by-case basis through consultation with Counselling and the professor.
 See section 4.0 for supporting documentation procedure.